Izabela-L/PR21IL/README.md

 This histogram shows all 199 artists and the number of songs they have in the playlist.

+### Distribution of songs and artists for random user
 The same preprocessing steps were done on the dataset for the random user.

 The dataset containing a random user's library has 2189 tracks from 703 artists.
 Just from the number of songs and artists it could be possible to conclude the other person has a more diverse music taste than I do.
 My library contains just below 200 artists while theirs has over 700.